Best AI Subscription 2026: I Tested All 4 — Here's My Pick

 • 2TB Google One storage (worth $10/month alone)

-• Deep integration with Google Workspace
+• Deep Research, Gems, and deep Google Workspace integration

 The real value: Integration.
 If you live in Gmail, Google Docs, and Google Drive, Gemini works right where you work.
 No copy-pasting between apps.

 Gemini’s context window is 5x larger than ChatGPT’s.
 You can paste entire books.
+Google also now offers a Gemini Ultra tier at ~$42/month ($124.99/quarter) with Gemini 3 Pro, 25,000 AI credits, and maximum capabilities across NotebookLM and Workspace.

 Who should subscribe: